AndyLiu314/Randomized-Forest/README.md

 and feeling forest which can be used for future game projects that I may want to develop.
 The code for the actual creation of the tree objects takes inspiration from the robot arm demo given in the textbook coding examples by Angel.
 I used functions for each segment of the tree to be drawn out and then called each of them in the drawRobot() function to create a random tree.
 I had many ideas for this project but unfortunately ran out of time and wasn't able to fully realize this project.
-With time, I want to add shadows, textures, and bump mapping to this project to give it a greater sense of realism.

 **Acknowledgements:**
 To create this project, I used helper functions from the textbook coding examples.
 For example, the cylinder function I took and